Real-Time Segmentation Networks should be Latency Aware: Introduction

 \section{Introduction}

-Recent image segmentation networks are becoming good at producing visually accurate results and more and more focus is now given to designing architectures that are faster and can run on smaller hardware with less memory and computing power.
+Recent image segmentation networks achieve near-human level performance due to their expressive power, and more focus is on designing architectures that are faster, and can run on smaller hardware with less memory and computing power.
 In particular, enabling real-time segmentation is critical for applications in robotics, autonomous driving or medical imaging during surgery.

-The main metric currently used to assess segmentation performance is the \textbf{mean Intersection over Union} (mIoU).
-For networks aiming at speed, researchers also estimate efficiency with the \textbf{Frame Per Second} (FPS) metric, or its inverse the Second Per Frame metric also called \textbf{latency}.
+The primary way currently used to assess performance is a task whose objective is the prediction of the input frame's segmentation, which is compared to the input frame's ground-truth segmentation using a given metric (\textit{e.g.} mIoU).
+In what follows, we will use `accuracy' to refer to such a metric.
+For networks aiming at low-latency, researchers also estimate efficiency with the \textit{Frames Per Second} (FPS) metric, or its inverse the Seconds Per Frame metric, also called \textit{latency}.

-To know if a given network will fit one's needs, one usually separately assesses these two metrics, while they are intrinsically correlated.
-Moreover, a network claiming a good mIoU with a relatively long latency will usually produce a good segmentation of a scene that is no longer up-to-date.
-To the best of our knowledge, there are currently no metric that aims at assessing the usefulness of a network in a real-time setting.
-This confirms the relevance of a latency-aware metric capturing the real-time performance and ``usefulness'' of a network.

-In the case of videos, we propose a novel Fair Latency-Aware MEtric (FLAME) that simply comes down to a different way of computing the mIoU, and is an attempt to combine both metrics by incorporating into the mIoU some information about the latency.
-We hope this metric can (1) help clarify what the objective of real-time networks should be and (2) represent a simple value practitioners can easily understand and check when searching for a network usable in real-time.
+On real-time segmentation benchmarks, networks are ranked according either to some accuracy metric or latency.
+Often, accuracy-latency charts also allows to quickly estimate a new network overall performances.
+However, we claim there still is critical information missing to the practitioner: What is the actual accuracy of the system when deployed and used in practice?
+In other terms, we want to help answer the question of how the system's latency will affect the relevance of its predictions.

+We propose an intuitive extension to the usual video segmentation task by introducing a change in the objective.
+We change the goal from predicting input frame segmentation to predicting future frame segmentation.
+Going beyond introducing a useful metric, our `latency-aware' task aims at encouraging researchers to focus on a more relevant goal for real-time contexts, i.e. designing \textit{anticipatory} networks.

+The change we propose in the objective definition is straightforwardly applicable to a wide range of problem domains ({\it e.g.} object tracking, object detection, object segmentation, pose estimation).
+In the remainder of this paper, we will focus on the scene semantic segmentation task and perform our experiments on it.